FinnDemonCat/Pack_Manager/README.md

 ## Instructions

 The instruction system works with a file containing a list of commands that point to a file and tell the program what to do with it.
+It accepts 2 resourceapcks to be called, with '>' on the instructions it will look for the target in the main folder, typing '<' it's going to look for the target in the secondary folder.

 The current version (1.0) of ResourcepackManager has the following actions: